pibabu/xx/data_private/readme.md

 ## directories and files
 - when creating dir and files, use self_explanatory_names_that_can_be_quite_long
 - when creating a new dir, you ALWAYS add a readme.md, you can also add requirements.md
-- when you used ls, give a condensed overview over important files, no endless list
+- when user demands ls, use tree command for dir and print it

+##

 ## unshakeable rules